Nikola Jokic hits 40-footer at buzzer, Nuggets rally to stun Warriors 130-127

+SAN FRANCISCO (AP) — With three seconds left in a tie game, Denver Nuggets coach Michael Malone set up Nikola Jokic to be the safety valve on an inbounds pass at the far end.
+Jamal Murray, the first option, wasn’t available up the sideline.
+Neither was second-choice Kentavious Caldwell-Pope.

-SAN FRANCISCO (AP) — Nikola Jokic hit a 40-footer as time expired and the Denver Nuggets stunned the Golden State Warriors 130-127 on Thursday night after trailing by 18 points in the fourth quarter.
+Instead, Aaron Gordon got the ball to Jokic, who took three dribbles across halfcourt, stopped and launched a 40-footer over Kevon Looney from the right sideline that banked in as time expired.
+That gave the Nuggets a stunning 130-127 victory Thursday night after trailing by 18 points in the fourth quarter.
+They closed with a 25-4 run.

 Jokic had 34 points, 10 assists and nine rebounds.
 He tied it at 127 with a short jumper with 26 seconds left.
-Golden State’s final possession ended with Stephen Curry’s turnover, setting the the stage for Jokic’s winner from near the right sideline.
+Golden State’s final possession ended with Stephen Curry’s turnover, setting the the stage for Jokic’s winner.

+Malone said he told Jokic during the timeout to “take two dribbles over halfcourt and shoot.”

+“And he executed the play to perfection,” Malone said.
+“But great players make great plays.
+And Nikola catching the ball and making something happen behind that is just incredible.”

 The defending champion Nuggets have won 11 of 13 and six straight on the road.
 They sent the Warriors — who failed to get back to .500 after snapping a three-game skid Tuesday night — to a 1-3 start on their seven-game homestand.